disouzam/thirdbit/fiction/iffy/index.md

 *I ain't doin' anythin' 'til I know who you are,* she thought, forming each word as clearly as she could.
-*Am I talkin' to Nova Z?
+*Am I talkin' to Nova Zembla?
+Or China?
 Or are you one o' the others?*

 *«all / same / together»*